 There’s a lot about real estate investing to make it attractive to investors, including residual income, value appreciation, and the security that comes with owning hard assets.
 But the other side of that coin is that real estate investing can be hard to break into sometimes.
 It can be fairly capital-intensive owing to more-rigorous lending standards and the necessary high down payments (sometimes as high as 40%).

 So it’s important to choose investment properties wisely and carefully.
-Here are five important things to look at when buying your first investment property in Cincinnati, Dayton, Columbus, and Cleveland – many of which have more to do with attendant conditions than the property itself.
+Here are five important things to look at when buying your first investment property in Cincinnati and Dayton – many of which have more to do with attendant conditions than the property itself.

-What To Look For When Buying Your First Investment Property in Cincinnati, Dayton, Columbus, and Cleveland
+What To Look For When Buying Your First Investment Property in Cincinnati and Dayton

 1. Repair/Renovation Issues